rsanchez-dv/Sentiment_Analysis/README.md

 ### Analyzing Null Values in Dataset

 Below is a visualization of the data provided by Kaggle showing which features have "NaN " values.
-Its is clear that the review ratings (review_stars) and reviews (text) are fully populated.
+It is clear that the review ratings (review_stars) and reviews (text) are fully populated.
 Some of the business attributes are sparse but have enough values to be useful for other things.
 Note several other features were dropped in the Data Processing since they did not provide any insights for the scope of this project.

 ![Heatmap of several million rows of data.](./resources/null_heatmap.png)